Organ transplants

 For your transplant and related services, you pay:

-• 20% of the Medicare-approved amount for your doctor's services after you meet the Part B deductible .
+• 20% of the Medicare-approved amount for Part B services after you meet the Part B deductible .

-• Nothing to the living donor for a kidney transplant.
+• Nothing for the services provided to the donor for a kidney transplant.

 • Nothing for Medicare-certified laboratory tests.